appcanary/blog/source/articles/2016-11-15-unattended-upgrades.html.markdown

 >
 > [name of server redacted]

-They were surprised to get this, as they were pretty sure they were not running unattended upgrades, and they knew that no one manually upgraded the package in question.
-Somehow the vulnerability magically got patched and they wanted to know how?
+This came as a surprise, since they knew for a fact that no one had touched the package in question, and they were certain they had not enabled unattended upgrades.

+Somehow, the vulnerability magically got patched and they wanted to
+know: what's going on?

-The vuln is a pretty serious remote code execution vulnerability in `memcached`, and it did in fact look like our user was running the latest version for their distribution &mdash; `1.4.25-2ubuntu2.1`.
-This version of the package only came out on November 3rd, and we could see from our logs that they had upgraded `memcached` that day.
+The vuln is a pretty serious remote code execution vulnerability in `memcached`, and as far as we could tell, our user was indeed using the most recent version available for their distribution &mdash; `1.4.25-2ubuntu2.1`.
+This version was released on November 3rd, and we could see from our logs that `memcached` got upgraded that same day.

-How did it happen without any interaction from them?
-The only thing unique about their configuration was that they were running Ubuntu 16.10 (Yakkety Yak)[^yakkety].
-We did a bit of digging and set up some test Yakkety boxes, and low and behold, unattended upgrades is automatically enabled by default!
+How did it happen without them knowing about it?
+The only thing unique about their configuration was that they're running the recently released Ubuntu 16.10 (Yakkety Yak)[^yakkety].

+We dug around, and set up some test Yakkety boxes, and lo and behold: unattended upgrades is automatically enabled by default!

-Unattended upgrades is a debian/ubuntu package that does what it says on the
+For those of you who are unaware, `unattended-upgrades` is a debian/ubuntu package that, well, does what it says on the
-tin: it automatically upgrades packages.
-The most common configuration, and this is the one enabled in 16.10, is to upgrade any packages that have a published security patch.
-Unattended upgrades does this by automatically installing any updates from the `${distro_codename}-security` repository.
+tin: it automatically upgrades your packages.
+The most common configuration, andthe one enabled in 16.10, is to upgrade any packages that have a published security patch.
+Unattended upgrades does this by checking and installing any updates from the `${distro_codename}-security` repository.

-Ubuntu/debian has had it available, for a while, but it never came turned on by default.
+Ubuntu/debian has had this for years, but it simply was never turned on by default.
 After a year of many [security](https://blog.appcanary.com/2016/vikhal-symantec.html) [fails](https://blog.appcanary.com/2016/mirai-botnet-security-broken.html), this news warmed the cockles of my heart and gave me hope for our future!
 And what's even amazing is that they turned it on without any fanfare.

-It's the quiet, simple changes that provide the biggest wins.
+It's the quiet,
+simple changes that provide the biggest wins.

-There are reasons why administrators don't want software to be upgraded without their input, and if it is, to know what vulnerabilities are being patched when.
+Of course, there are reasons why administrators don't always want software to be upgraded without their input.
+And if it does get updated, there are good reasons for knowing exactly what vulnerabilities are being patched when.
 [Appcanary](https://appcanary.com/) exists in order to allow you to be notified about security updates without automatically installing them, and to have insight into what's going being installed if you are patching automatically.

-But, if you don't have the capacity to actively manage the packages on your linux systems (and even if you do!), we implore you, set up unattended upgrades.
+But if you don't have the capacity to actively manage the packages on your linux systems (and even if you do!), we implore you: set up `unattended-upgrades`!
-We strongly believe that having unpatched systems is a basic security best practice that will make you much more secure.

 Ubuntu enabling this by default is a great sign for the future.

 ## Not running Ubuntu 16.10?